Dealing with TB in your herd: what to do if bovine TB is detected in your herd in Wales

 You’ll need to provide any relevant information at the time of valuation, for example milk yield records and pedigree certificates.

-To value an animal as in calf, you will need to show the veterinary pregnancy diagnosis certificate to the valuer when they visit.
+To value an animal as in calf, you will need to show the veterinary pregnancy diagnosis declaration (TR531) to the valuer when they visit.
 The date of examination for pregnancy must be within 90 days prior to the date of valuation.
 It must be carried out through an internal manual examination or by ultrasound diagnosis.

 The Cattle Identification (Wales) Regulations 2007 (as amended) require cattle to be identified by ear tags and a passport.
 If your cattle do not have ear tags or a passport, or the passport is not valid, the market value of the animals will be zero, because they cannot be traded in the open market.
+You will receive £1 in compensation.

 The valuations are final and binding for all parties, which means that there is no negotiation of the value given by the valuer.